mattermost/mattermost-developer-documentation/site/content/internal/writing-a-blog-post.md

     ```

 4. Write your blog post.
-5. Submit a pull request to https://github.com/mattermost/mattermost-developer-documentation and assign two dev reviews and an editor review from @amyblais.
+5. Submit a pull request to https://github.com/mattermost/mattermost-developer-documentation and assign two dev reviews and an editor review from @amyblais or @justinegeffen.
 6. Once merged it should show up on [developers.mattermost.com/blog](https://developers.mattermost.com/blog) within 10-15 minutes.
 When it shows up, post about it in the Developers channel on community.mattermost.com.